chjj/tty.js/README.md

 ## Usage

-tty.js is an app, but it's also possible to hook into it programatically
+tty.js is an app, but it's also possible to hook into it programatically.

 ``` js
 var tty = require('tty.js');